Autodesk/sydevs/user_manual/atomic_nodes.md

 The `thermodynamics_node` class found in [thermodynamics_node.h](https://github.com/Autodesk/sydevs/blob/master/src/examples/demo/building7m/thermodynamics_node.h) is an example of an atomic node that maintains a fixed time step between output messages regardless of when it receives input messages.

-The `occupant_node` class found in [occupant_node.h](https://github.com/Autodesk/sydevs/blob/master/src/examples/demo/building7m/occupant_node.h) provides an example of stocasticity, where a simulated individual performs a random walk within a building.
+The `occupant_node` class found in [occupant_node.h](https://github.com/Autodesk/sydevs/blob/master/src/examples/demo/building7m/occupant_node.h) provides an example of stochasticity, where a simulated individual performs a random walk within a building.

 | [***Continue to Function Nodes***](function_nodes.html) |